Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Innes

 I’ve always been quite aware of the environment and I think that’s true of young people nowadays.
-I’ve been educated by my parents, so I’ve learned about the environmental impacts and that kind of led me to not want to fly at the moment.
+I’ve been educated by my parents, so I’ve learned about the environmental impacts and that led me to not want to fly at the moment.

 ### Flight Free UK